TheFoxStudio/stream-checks/README.md

 ## Roadmap

-- adding drag&drop support for groups
 - making group drags includes all items of a group
 - adding a save option to a persistent file
-- adding save option to the UI
-- adding a logo
 - adding option to change accent color
 - adding "export list" function

 ## Feedback

-If you ahve any feedback or suggestions: Please get in contact.
+If you have any feedback or suggestions: Please get in contact.
 I am happy to add more ideas and make it as fitting for you as possible